 Set yourself apart in the legal and business communities with specialized skills in legal translation.

-The Graduate Certificate in Legal Translation is a 15-credit, graduate-level program designed to equip students and working professionals in the legal and business communities with specialized training to enhance their current competencies or to prepare them for work in both the public and private sectors in the areas of legal translation (English to French and French To English) and revision, (co)writing of legal texts, and/or consultancy in legal aspects of language in multiple professional settings.
+The Graduate Certificate in Legal Translation is a 15-credit, graduate-level program designed to equip students and working professionals in the legal and business communities with specialized training to enrich their current portfolio or to prepare for work in both the public and private sectors in the areas of legal translation (English to French and French To English) and revision, (co)writing of legal texts, and/or consultancy in legal aspects of language in multiple professional settings.
 Courses focus on principles and practices encountered in jurilinguistics using the most up-to-date techniques and tools.
 The program may be completed within three academic semesters (Fall/Winter/Summer), or in a maximum of two years.
 Fall, Winter and Summer entry options are offered.

-Required Courses (6 credits)
+Required Courses (10.5 credits)

 - CCTR 530 Jurilinguistics: Theory and Practice (3 credits)

 - CCTR 510 Computer Assisted Translation / Informatique en traduction (3 credits)